fralik/Duorem/README.md

 Todo
 ----

 - Add RecyclerView list item selection.
-This might be usefull on tablets, when user can see the list and configuration dialog at the same time.
+This might be useful on tablets, when user can see the list and configuration dialog at the same time.
 - Theme change via setting or day/night theme activation.
 - Widget support.
 Might be even easier to have two buttons as a widget.
 However, I constantly poll the target, so it is a potential battery drain.

-GPLv2 License
+GPLv3 License
 -------

     Copyright (C) 2009-2011 Aubort Jean-Baptiste (Rorist)
     Copyright (C) 2017 Vadim Frolov

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of